mmcza/Historical-Name-Analysis/README.md

 The rate of change in diversity depends on gender, with a bigger rate observed for female names.
 However, the overall shape of the trend is similar for both male and female names - the overall diversity of names has increased over the years, and when the diversity was decreasing, it was decreasing for both genders.
-The greatest difference in diversity was observed in 2008.
+The greatest difference in diversity was observed in 2008 and the difference was 0.16952209755307035.

 The conclusions obtained from the analysis are consistent with the information provided on https://en.wikipedia.org/wiki/Naming_in_the_United_States#Gender, which confirms their validity and reliability.